 (30 minutes, easy)

-We’re not done with tile-compiling board games just yet.
+We’re not done with tile-placement board games just yet.
 Carcassonne is “only” 18 years old and has become a classic already.
-Players build a landscape features like cities, farms, roads and cloisters, and earn points by placing their meeples strategically on them.
-You can read more about it here and here, as I have already dedicated several articles to this game.
+Players build landscape features like cities, farms, roads, and cloisters.
+Then they earn points by placing their meeples strategically on them.
+You can read more about it here-review of Carcassonne and here-where to play Carcassonne online, as I have already dedicated several articles to this game.

-Game especially shines in two player mode, as you have more influence over the board and can really focus on both building and obstructing your opponent, much more so, than with more players.
+Game especially shines in two-player mode, as you have more influence over the board and can focus on both building and obstructing your opponent, much more so, than with more players.

 (30 minutes, easy)

-Jaipur is a resource trading game.
-A purpose 2 player game, each of them is a trader in the Indian city of Jaipur, trying to earn the privilege of being invited to the Maharajah’s court.
-Artwork is a particular highlight in Jaipur, as it makes you feel right in the middle of a hustling Indian marketplace.
+Game of Jaipur is set in the middle-ages in the Indian city of Jaipur.
+You are one of the traders in its busy marketplace, trying to earn the privilege of being invited to the Maharajah’s court.
+The artwork is a particular highlight in Jaipur, as the beautiful pictures make you feel right in the middle of a hustling Indian marketplace.

 7 Wonders: Duel